fiolj/sparta/doc/collide.rst

 For each collision attempt, a random pair of particles is selected, with one particle from each group.
-Whether the collision occurs or not is a function of the relative velocities of the two particles, their respectives species, and other parameters of the collision style; see equation 11.4 in [Bird94]_.
+Whether the collision occurs or not is a function of the relative velocities of the two particles, their respective species, and other parameters of the collision style; see equation 11.4 in [Bird94]_.

 .. note:: If you are using the ambipolar approximation with charged species, as described in :ref:`howto-ambipolar`, and you have used the :ref:`collide_modify ambipolar yes <command-collide-modify>` command to enable ambipolar collisions (not required), and you are using a mixture ID with multiple groups, then the ambipolar electron species must be in a group by itself.